 - High carbon lateral and medial for extra protection on sidewalls

-- A seamless, one-piece upper that’s made of SuperFabric – a breathable, durable and abrasion-resistant material
+- A seamless, one-piece upper that’s made of SuperFabric – a breathable, durable, and abrasion-resistant material

-- The outside lug pattern has been designed for multi-environmental uses that allow for easy transition between outside and inside with the right mix of traction, flexibility, and support
+- The outside lug pattern has been designed for multi-environmental uses that allow for an easy transition between outside and inside with the right mix of traction, flexibility, and support

 - Medial rope grip for added secure footing on rope climbs

 - The strong heel cup enables you to keep your foot in place during heavy lifts

 - Variety of stylish colors and styles that you can wear all day (plus they’re comfortable enough too!)

 - Heavy duty construction

 - These trainers offer a ton of support